anishgowda21/Air-Draw/readme.md

 A web application that allows users to draw in the air using hand gestures, captured by their webcam.
 This app uses computer vision for hand tracking, real-time drawing capabilities, and AI-powered analysis of drawings.

+You can see a live demo [Here]() but most propbaly it will be choppy as its a free server.
+For better experiance host it yourself.

 ## Features

 - ✨ **Air Drawing**: Draw using only hand gestures (thumb and index finger pinch)